 How often should you seal and clean?

 Investing in driveway cleaning and sealing can reduce your overall maintenance and extend the life of your paving, but it’s important that it’s done correctly.
 If you’re not sure about it, it’s worth talking to a professional driveway cleaner.
-ProJet can inspect your paving to assess whether sealing and sanding is required.
+ProJet can inspect your paving to assess whether sealing and sanding are required.
 And, with two coats of ProJet’s premier sealer, your driveway or patio will be in great shape for the next five years!
 If you’d like to find out more, just get in touch.